Medical Assisting Vocational Certificate (VC) Information

 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) may be contacted by writing or calling: Commission on Accreditation of Allied Health Education programs, CAAHEP, 9355 – 113th St. N, #7709, Seminole, FL 33775.
 Telephone (727) 210-2350, (www.caahep.org)

-This one-year certificate program prepares the student for employment as a Medical Assistant and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Career Certificate in Medical Assisting prepares the medical assistant student who is competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
+This one-year certificate program incorporates a combination of theoretical, simulation, and hands-on instruction.
+The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 Commission on Accreditation of Allied Health Education Programs (CAAHEP) may be contacted by writing or calling: Commission on Accreditation of Allied Health Education programs, CAAHEP, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763.
 Telephone (727) 210-2350, (www.caahep.org)